Brad Smith back in at left back for Sounders in derby match at Portland

 SOUNDERS (10-9-5)

-GK Stefan Frei
+GK Stefan Fr

 LB Brad Smith